 Description: El Abra is an open-pit copper mining complex.

 Did you Know?
 We continue to evaluate a potential large-scale milling operation at El Abra to process additional sulfide material and to achieve higher recoveries.
 Exploration results in recent years at El Abra indicate a significant sulfide resource, which could potentially support a major mill project.

 Location: 47 miles north of Calama, in Chile's El Loa province,

 Ores: El Abra is a porphyry copper deposit that has sulfide and oxide mineralization.
 The predominant primary sulfide copper minerals are bornite and chalcopyrite.
 There is a minor amount of secondary sulfide mineralization as chalcocite.
 The oxide copper minerals are chrysocolla and pseudomalachite.
 There are lesser amounts of copper-bearing clays and tenorite.

-Processes and facilities: The El Abra operation includes a solution extraction/electrowinning facility, a 125,000 metric ton-per-day crushed leach circuit and a similar-sized run-of-mine leaching operation.
+Processes and facilities: The El Abra operation includes a solution extraction/electrowinning facility with a capacity of 500 million pounds of copper cathode per year, a 125,000 metric ton-per-day crushed leach circuit and a similar-sized run-of-mine leaching operation.

 Background: Mining operations began in 1996.